 Automated dependency monitoring

-We use automated tools to monitor any libraries and software dependencies we use against databases of known security issues.
+We use automated tools to monitor any libraries and software dependencies we use against databases of known security issues and CVE notices.

 Anti-SQL Injection measures

-TimeZest is built using an widely-used application framework which contains in-built support for bound query parameters.
+TimeZest is built using a widely-used application framework which contains in-built support for bound query parameters.
 Further, our coding guidelines prohibit any direct manipulation of SQL statements as strings.

 Our application framework as well as our frontend framework contain automated protection against XSS attacks through automated escaping of any displayed data.